Digital divide in Canada: Improvement of digital literacy

-The improvement of digital literacy among Canadians has the potential to shrink the divide which exists between citizens who make frequent use of ICTs and online resources, and those who don't.
-It is being recommended that Canada adapt a digital literacy strategy similar to those which already exist in countries such as the United States and Australia, ensuring that children are learning how to utilize technology efficiently and safely as early as kindergarten, and improving such digital skills throughout compulsory education until grade 12.
-Due to education systems within Canada being controlled at the provincial level it is difficult for the Federal government to implement digital literacy guidelines for schools within the country to use, despite the fact that an improvement in digital literacy would benefit all of Canada, making the facilitation of such a strategy a Federal issue.
+The improvement of digital literacy among Canadians has the potential to shrink the divide between citizens who make frequent use of ICTs and online resources, and those who do not.
+It is being recommended that Canada adapt a digital literacy strategy similar to those of countries such as the United States and Australia, so that children start to learn to use technology efficiently and safely as early as kindergarten, and they improve such digital skills throughout compulsory education until grade 12.
+As education systems in Canada are controlled at the provincial level it is difficult for the Federal government to implement digital literacy guidelines for schools, even though an improvement in digital literacy would benefit all of Canada, making the strategy a Federal issue.

-ICT use is also becoming a key way to facilitate job training and educate people regarding skills required to operate in a world with a constantly evolving digital landscape.
-As all but 1% of business establishments in Canada are considered either small or medium-sized enterprises, increased digital literacy would ensure that such businesses have the tools and knowledge required to make good use of the internet, as well as have the ability to better serve customers and remain competitive in the global market.
+ICT use is also becoming a way to give people the skills required to operate in a world with a constantly evolving digital landscape.
+99% of business establishments in Canada are classed as small or medium-sized enterprises; increased digital literacy would ensure that such businesses can make use of the internet, and thus can better serve customers and remain competitive in the global market.